discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 This build can provide good offensive support by sharing the 216 <Attribute name="Power"/> from <Skill name="Bane Signet"/> or 216 <Attribute name="Condition Damage"/> from <Skill name="Signet of Wrath"/> through <Trait name="Perfect Inscriptions"/> when running the Radiance trait line.

-The build is very flexible and can be adapted to the encounter, instabilities and the group you are playing with.
+The build is very flexible and can be adapted to the encounter, instabilities, and the group you are playing with.
 Make sure to read through the situational tab for an explanation of the different utility skills.
 The [CM Guides](/cm-guides/guardian/heal-firebrand/) will also give an overview of what you can run on different encounters.

 <Divider text="Equipment"/>